Flat Chern bands and correlated states in spiral magnet ReAg$_2$Cl$_6$

-To further confirm and distinguish FCI and other competing phases, we subsequently calculate the particle entanglement spectrum (PES) which encodes the information of the quasihole excitations~\cite{regnault2011}.
-Specifically, we divide the whole system into two subsystems of $N_A$ and $N_B$ particles, then trace out part $B$.
-The PES levels $\xi_i$ is associated with the eigenvalues $\lambda_i$ of reduced density matrix $\rho_A=\mathrm{Tr}_B\rho$ through $\xi_i =- $log$\lambda_i$, where $\rho\equiv(1/3)\sum_{i}^{3}|\Psi_i\rangle \langle \Psi_i|$ and $|\Psi_i\rangle$ are degenerate many-body ground states.
-As shown in Fig.~\ref{fig3}(b,d,f), we find that there are clear entanglement gaps separating the low-lying PES levels from higher ones for degenerate many-body ground states of each target band with size $N_{\text{uc}}=4\times6$ and $N_{A} = 3$.
-The number of levels below the gap is $1088$ for VB and 3$^{\rm{rd}}$ CB, which exactly matches the counting of 1/3 Laughlin state resulting from generalized Pauli principle.
-We point out that the smaller gap in PES for VB compared to 3$^{\rm{rd}}$ CB is consistent with the larger fluctuation of $\mathrm{Tr}[g(\mathbf{k})]$ in VB.
-While for 2$^{\rm{nd}}$ CB, the number of levels is $168$, which satisfies the counting rule of CDW, i.e., $N_{\xi}=n(N_A, N_e)^T$ where $n$ is the number of CDW states.
-The periodicity of CDW can be determined by the invariant momenta of the ground states in ED~\cite{wilhelm2021}, which is $\pm(0, 1/3)$ as shown in Fig.~\ref{fig3}(c).
-These numerical results suggest that VB and 3$^{\rm{rd}}$ CB with 1/3 filling may support FCI, whose ground state momentum varies with cluster size according to generalized Pauli principle.
-The $1/3$-filled 2$^{\rm{nd}}$ CB supports ($\sqrt{3}\times3\sqrt{3}\times1$) CDW which has invariant order momentum (see supercell BZ in Fig.~\ref{fig3}).
+To exclude other competing phases, we further analyze the particle entanglement spectrum (PES) which encodes quasihole excitations~\cite{regnault2011,supple}, by dividing the system into $N_A$ and $N_e-N_A$ particles.
+We find clear entanglement gaps for degenerate many-body ground states in all three bands with size $N_{\text{uc}}=4\times6$ and $N_{A}=3$ [Fig.~\ref{fig3}(b,d,f)].
+For VB and third CB, the number of PES levels below the gap exactly matches the counting of quasiparticle excitations resulting from the generalized Pauli principle of Laughlin state.
+The smaller PES gap in VB compared to the third CB is consistent with its larger fluctuations of $\mathrm{Tr}[g(\mathbf{k})]$.
+By contrast, the number of low-lying levels in the second CB is consistent with the counting rule of CDW.
+The periodicity of this CDW is determined from the invariant ground-state momenta in ED~\cite{wilhelm2021}, located at $\pm(1/3,1/3)$ [Fig.~\ref{fig3}(c)].
+Our ED results demonstrate that partially filled flat Chern bands in ReAg$_2$Cl$_6$ host distinct correlated phases: the VB and third CB stabilize FCI at $\nu=1/3$, while $1/3$-filled second CB supports a commensurate $3\times3\times1$ CDW.

-\emph{Field tunable band topology.---} The band topology of Chern bands strongly depend on the spin configurations, which can be tuned by external magnetic field $\mathbf{B}$.
-When $\mathbf{B}_ {[00\bar{1}]}$ is applied, the 120$^{\circ}$ (100) spiral spin configurations turns to the ferrimagnetic state with two spins in the $(\sqrt{3}\times\sqrt{3}\times1)$ supercell parallel to $\mathbf{B}_ {[00\bar{1}]}$ and the other one spin anti-parallel to $\mathbf{B}_ {[00\bar{1}]}$.
-During such magnetic transition, the band structure and topology of three lowest CB near the Fermi level change dramatically as shown in Fig.~\ref{fig4}(a,b) for $\theta = 30^\circ$ and $\theta = 15^\circ$, respectively.
-Moreover, when $\mathbf{B}_ {[120]}$ is applied, the 120$^{\circ}$ (100) spiral AFM rotate 90$^\circ$ around [100] direction, the corresponding band structure is shown in Fig.~\ref{fig4}(c).
-These consecutive Chern bands are quite flat and remain isolated when the spin configuration varies.